gwu-libraries/social-feed-manager/docs/index.rst

 Welcome to Social Feed Manager!
 ===============================

+Social Feed Manager is an application developed by George Washington University Libraries to collect social media data from Twitter.
+It connects to Twitter's approved API to collect data in bulk and makes it possible for scholars, students, and librarians to identify, select, collect, and preserve Twitter data for research purposes.

-Social Feed Manager is... a little bit about SFM goes here.
-The code is open source, and `available on github`_.
+The application code is open source and `available on github`_.

 .. _available on github: http://github.com/gwu-libraries/social-feed-manager/